ch1zzzz/endpoint-monitor/README.md

 ### 1. Clone the repository

-First, clone this repository to your local machine:
+Clone this repository to your local machine:

 ```bash
 git clone https://github.com/ch1zzzz/endpoint-monitor.git